 Sustainable Use of Natural Resources – Studying the natural environment, learning about how to use a natural environment for learning in a sustainable way, the impact on the environment of using natural resources and developing flora and fauna identification skills.

-You must be 16 or over and hold a Level 1 Forest School/Outdoor Learning qualification or at least 1 GCSE.
+You must be 16 or over and hold a Level 1 Forest School/Outdoor Learning qualification, at least 1 GCSE or higher level qualification.
 This 2 day course covers a lot of information and requires you to complete a portfolio.
-For this you must lead 2 Outdoor Learning sessions with a school group after the initial training; so, you will need to establish a link with an education setting, have a current DBS check and some experience of working with groups.
+For this you must lead 2 Outdoor Learning sessions with a school group after the initial training; so, you will need to establish a link with an education setting, have a current DBS check (if working with your group it the UK) and some experience of working with groups.
 A suitable first aid qualification is useful to complement this course.

 Units of study for Level 2 Outdoor Learning Practitioner